macOS toolbar should support application name approch

 I guess developed applications are free to name the first menu item as they wish, but I like that TheIDE is almost exactly the same as with Win10 and Linux...

-#4 Updated by Zbigniew Rebacz 26 days ago
+#4 Updated by Zbigniew Rebacz about 2 years ago

 The main problem with the current approch for macOS is that the active application is identify by it's toolbar.
 Please noticed that there is no clues which application is currently active besides toolbar.
 Dock doesn't signalize this.